- About Us

 For us this means nurturing our people, helping everyone develop and contributing to the wider communities in which we operate as well as supporting worthy causes with time and money.
 As a firm we have made a commitment to donate 1% of our profits to charity as well as over 300 days of time to good causes.
 We support charities at a firmwide and local office level.

-This year we have chosen to support Coronavirus related charities at a firmwide level and our people have chosen a local charity for each office.
+Each year we support charities at a firmwide level including being a national sponsor of the CREST Awards run by the British Science Association.
+Our people also choose a local charity for each of of our fives ofifces.
+We support them for a minimum of two years and donate £30,000 to each during this time.
 We have also given all our people one community day per year to enable them to support causes they care about.
 In addition we operate a Give As You Earn (GAYE) scheme so our people can donate to charities of their choice in a simple and tax effective way.
-Our combined community effort amounts to more than £150,000 of investment and over 300 days of time donated to good causes.
-Find out more below about our plans for charitable giving of both time and money.
+Our combined community effort amounts to more than £600,000 of investment over the last three years and over 300 days of time available each year to donate to good causes.
+Read more in our Sustainable Communities Special report below.

 Sustainability